Mathematics (MATH)

 MATH 1211 Calculus I-B (LAB 1.0 and LEC 3.0)

 A continuation of Math 1210.
 Emphasizes differential and integral calculus along with exponential, logarithmic, and trigonometric functions and equations, plus trigonometric identities and solutions of general triangles.
 Math 1210 and 1211 combined cover the same calculus content as Math 1214.
-Prerequisites: A grade of "C" or better in either Math 1210 or 1214, or by placement exam.
+Prerequisites: A grade of "C" or better in either Math 1210 or 1214.

 MATH 1212 Survey of Calculus (LAB 1.0 and LEC 3.0)